Day 14: Ballenas y Piedra

 I swam toward the island’s edge where stone met water.
 Underwater, volcanic rock was even more dramatic: sharp ridges, smooth faces, crevices dark with shadow and possibility.
 I reached out and touched it.
 Ran my hand along the surface.
 Rough.
 Solid.
 Still holding some memory of heat, though that heat is millions of years old, cooled now to ocean temperature.

 My body knows stone differently than my mind knows it.
 My body reads texture, temperature, and solidity.
-My body does not care about tectonic plates or million-year timescales.
+My body has no use for tectonic plates or million-year timescales.
 My body just knows: this is real.
 This is here.
 This can be touched.
 And touching it changes something.
-Not the stone.
-The stone is indifferent.
+The stone remains indifferent.
 But me.
 I have been changed by touching the stone that was once fire.

 Volcano Rocks